Chelmsford: Sport

 Chelmsford Swimming Club has been running for over 100 years and is located in the Riverside Ice and Leisure building in Chelmsford.
 Based in the same building are the Chelmsford Chieftains, an ice hockey team that plays in the English National Ice Hockey League.
 The club promotes the use of junior players and local players from the Chelmsford and Essex area.

-Team Essex Volleyball Club is Chelmsford's national league volleyball club.
-It has four teams, which play in Volleyball England's national volleyball league.
-Its men's 1st team currently competes in the top division in the country, the Super 8s, while the women's 1st team competes one tier below the men.
-The club has a strong junior program and trains in The Boswells School in Chelmsford.

 Horse racing has been run at two separate venues using the name Chelmsford, neither actually in the city centre itself.
 The sport originally took place at Chelmsford Racecourse, at Galleywood, from the 18th century until its closure in 1935.
 A new racecourse was established at Great Leighs in 2008 and subsequently changed its name to Chelmsford City Racecourse.

 Since 2014 the city has held a marathon.
 Starting and ending in the city centre, the marathon takes in the city itself and the surrounding environs.
 The 2014 edition had over 1000 participants.

 The Chelmsford campus of Anglia Ruskin University has many sports teams and facilities.